International student health coverage

 What does the health plan cover?

-Under this plan, you have the same primary health coverage as a Manitoba resident.
+Under this plan, you have the same primary health coverage as a Manitoba resident (with Manitoba Health).
 This means that there are no exclusions for pre-existing medical conditions.
 This coverage will allow you to visit a doctor, clinic, or hospital for necessary medical tests like x-rays or blood tests.
 It will also cover you for emergency or routine medical procedures.
+The seasonal flu vaccine is also covered under MISHP.

 What coverage does MISHP provide for expenses related to COVID-19 in Manitoba?

-For eligible international students covered by MISHP who are required to be tested for COVID-19 in approved testing sites, the medical expenses incurred for testing will be covered under your plan.
-For more information, please visit mishp.ca.
+- During an eligible academic term, if you are required to be tested for COVID-19 in approved testing sites, the medical expenses incurred for testing will be covered by MISHP.

 - Please note that newly enrolled international students are covered on an emergency basis for up to one (1) calendar month prior to the start of their first academic term.
 During this period, medical treatment and testing for COVID-19 will only be covered if symptoms began after departure from your home country.